Errors and Warnings¶

 --prof-cfuncs -CFLAGS -DVL_DEBUG

-The CHANGE line means that on the given filename and line number that drove a signal, the signal ‘a’ kept changing.
+The CHANGE line means that the signal ‘a’ kept changing on the given filename and line number that drove the signal.
 Inspect the code that modifies these signals.
-Note if many signals are getting printed then most likely all of them are oscillating.
-It may also be that e.g. “a” may be oscillating, then “a” feeds signal “c” which then is also reported as oscillating.
+Note that if many signals are getting printed, then most likely, all of them are oscillating.
+It may also be that, e.g. “a” may be oscillating, then “a” feeds signal “c”, which then is also reported as oscillating.

 One way DIDNOTCONVERGE may occur is flops are built out of gate primitives.
 Verilator does not support building flops or latches out of gate primitives, and any such code must change to use behavioral constructs (e.g. always_ff and always_latch).